antofon/the-new-salon/README.md

-# Kru Salon Website
+# The New Salon Website

-A modern, responsive website for Kru Salon - a luxury hair and nail care service provider.
+A modern, responsive website for The New Salon - a luxury hair and nail care service provider.

 ## Features